-We have examined the summary of contributions payable under the schedules of contributions to the Royal Mail Pension Plan in respect of the Plan year ended 31 March 2022 which is set out on page 40.
+We have examined the summary of contributions payable under the schedules of contributions to the Royal Mail Pension Plan in respect of the Plan year ended 31 March 2023 which is set out on page 40.

-In our opinion contributions for the Plan year ended 31 March 2022 as reported in the summary of contributions and payable under the schedule of contributions have in all material respects been paid at least in accordance with the schedule of contributions certified by the actuary on 25 September 2019.
+In our opinion contributions for the Plan year ended 31 March 2023 as reported in the summary of contributions and payable under the schedules of contributions have in all material respects been paid in respect of the RMG section from 1 April 2022 until 16 May 2022 at least in accordance with the schedule of contributions certified by the actuary on 19 July 2019 and from 17 May 2022 until 31 March 2023 at least in accordance with the schedule of contributions certified by the actuary on 17 May 2022.
+In respect of the POL section at least in accordance with the schedule of contributions certified by the actuary on 25 September 2019.

-Scope of work on statement about contributions
+Scope of work